 If you want to learn French jargon, you can’t escape “verlan”, the French version of “Pig Latin”.
 In verlan, words are reversed: the last syllable becomes the first; the first syllable becomes the last.
 During the inversion, the final E vowel of a word becomes a “eu”; verlan words usually begin with a consonant.

 The word “verlan” is itself a word in verlan - it is the French word “(à) l’envers” (”in reverse”) in reverse: l’envers -> versl’en -> verlan.

 Unlike pig latin, though, these words in verlan are frequently used in day-to-day speech:

 - Cheum (inverted from “moche”) ugly.
 La maison là est trop cheum!
 That house there is so ugly!

 - Un keum (kem, mec) Quand une meuf et un keum s’aiment, il n’y a rien à faire!
-When a bloke and a girl fall in love, there is nothing you can do!
+When a guy and a girl fall in love, there is nothing you can do!